slava-ugolnikov/---/README.md

 It is assessed by Flesch–Kincaid formula for automated readability analysis:
 ![image](https://github.com/user-attachments/assets/1cc596f1-3740-4fc3-8a3a-6bdcbf8f2918)

-Libraries & submodules: Re
+Libraries & submodules: Re.

 ## Affective state
 Sentiment analysis is conducted automatically, too.
 Though, two versions are presented.
 One is made by our command and the other is made by using dostoevsky library.

-Libraries & submodules: Pandas, Sklearn, Dostoevsky
+Libraries & submodules: Pandas, Sklearn, Dostoevsky.

 ## Keywords
 Keywords in this project are the most frequent words of the text.

 Libraries & submodules: NLTK, String, Pymorphy3.

-## Recommendations:
+## Recommendations
 Since this code is designed for Telegram chats, the text length is limited.
 Try not to analyze texts longer than 10-15 sentences.

 ## Authors
-This chat would have not been introduced to this world without work of Abramova Ulyana, Borodina Sofya, Kramkova Maria, Mokina Marina and Ugolnikov Vyacheslav
+This chat would have not been introduced to this world without work of Abramova Ulyana, Borodina Sofya, Kramkova Maria, Mokina Marina and Ugolnikov Vyacheslav.